ElektraInitiative/libelektra/doc/keynames/README.md

 ## 1. Key Name Parts and Namespaces

-Before we get to key names proper, we need to talk about key name parts and namespaces.
+Before we dive into key names, we need to talk about key name parts and namespaces.

 Each key is part of one of these _namespaces_: